 Those two large black pots I used were left over from trees I bought, so I reused them.

 The green pots are self-watering pots like these:

 Then it was time to add a deer fence.
 We have deer in the backyard at night and they hadn’t discovered the tomato plants on the side of the house, but I figured I better add a fence around our garden so they don’t get any ideas.

 Then I had to figure out how to keep the mesh on the poles.
-Bread bag twist ties!
+Don’t bother buying these — just used bread bag twist ties!

 They are one of those items I never throw out, like the orange juice can tops I made my plant markers with.